Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Introduction

-One of the main tools from systems theory used to analyse optimization algorithms is dissipativity theory \cite{Willems_1972a, Willems_1972b}.
+One of the main tools from systems theory used to analyze optimization algorithms is dissipativity theory \cite{Willems_1972a, Willems_1972b}.
 In particular, \cite{Lessard_2022} sets out a dissipativity-based approach for the convergence analysis of single optimization algorithms.
 The core idea there is to decompose such an algorithm into a feedback loop of a linear time-invariant (LTI) system and a static nonlinearity, such as a gradient operator.
 Monotone operator theory allows us to derive appropriate incremental bounds, called \textit{sector bounds}, on the latter from common assumptions on the optimization problem.
 Convergence is then verified by proving that the LTI system is asymptotically stable under any feedback that satisfies the sector bound.
 That is, convergence analysis reduces to the classical \textit{problem of absolute stability} \cite{Lure_Postnikov}.
-A parallel approach instead employs integral quadratic constraints \cite{Scherer_Ebenbauer_2021} to analyse the closed loop and to synthesise algorithms.
+A parallel approach instead employs integral quadratic constraints \cite{Scherer_Ebenbauer_2021} to analyze the closed loop and to synthesize algorithms.

 Dissipativity theory places the analysis of systems in the context of interaction with the environment.
-Building on that, in \cite{onlineopt}, it was shown useful in analysing robustness and performance in interconnections of an optimization algorithm with a plant.
-More generally, by characterising system behaviour in terms of (abstract) energy exchange with the environment, it provides a powerful framework for analysis and design in a networked setting \cite{Arcak_2016, van_der_Schaft_2017, Aboudonia_Martinelli_Lygeros_2021, Martinelli_QSR, Nakano_Aboudonia_Eising_Martinelli_Dörfler_Lygeros_2025}.
+Building on that, in \cite{onlineopt}, it was shown useful in analyzing robustness and performance in interconnections of an optimization algorithm with a plant.
+More generally, by characterizing system behaviour in terms of (abstract) energy exchange with the environment, it provides a powerful framework for analysis and design in a networked setting \cite{Arcak_2016, van_der_Schaft_2017, Aboudonia_Martinelli_Lygeros_2021, Martinelli_QSR, Nakano_Aboudonia_Eising_Martinelli_Dörfler_Lygeros_2025}.

 This observation, combined with the successful application of the theory to individual optimization algorithms, motivates a system-theoretic approach to distributed optimization algorithms based on dissipativity theory.